 - Using Application token authentication

-- To enhance manageability, we recommended you provision a dedicated Azure AD group as an administrator.
+- To enhance manageability, we recommend you provision a dedicated Azure AD group as an administrator.

-- Only one Azure AD administrator (a user or group) can be configured for an Azure SQL server or Azure SQL Data Warehouse at any time.
+- Only one Azure AD administrator (a user or group) can be configured for an Azure SQL Database server, Managed Instance, or Azure SQL Data Warehouse at any time.

-- Only an Azure AD administrator for SQL Server can initially connect to the Azure SQL server or Azure SQL Data Warehouse using an Azure Active Directory account.
+- Only an Azure AD administrator for SQL Server can initially connect to the Azure SQL Database server, Managed Instance, or Azure SQL Data Warehouse using an Azure Active Directory account.
 The Active Directory administrator can configure subsequent Azure AD database users.